Stewart/Gough

 express these joints in their respective frames to properly define the system

-dynamics.
+kinematics.
 The goal is to represent the

 joints so that their coordinates do not change within their frames.
 To better illustrate this, I’ve represented